-The 2016 Best Places to Work rankings include 379 federal organizations: 18 large federal agencies, 27 midsize agencies, 29 small agencies and 305 subcomponents.
+The 2017 Best Places to Work rankings include 200 federal organizations: 18 large federal agencies, 25 midsize agencies, seven small agencies and 150 subcomponents.
 We group agencies by workforce size to provide comparisons of agencies that may face similar management challenges in terms of numbers of employees and locations.
 Large agencies are those organizations with more than 15,000 employees.
 Agencies with 1,000 to 14,999 employees are included in the midsize category.
 Small agencies are those with at least 100 but fewer than 1,000 employees.

 The vast majority of the data used to develop these rankings were collected by the Office of Personnel Management (OPM) through its Federal Employee Viewpoint Survey.
-The survey was administered April through June 2016 to permanent executive branch employees and was completed by 407,789 federal workers, for a response rate of 45.8 percent, which declined by 3.9 points from 2015.
+The survey was administered May through June 2017 to permanent executive branch employees and was completed by 486,105 federal workers, for a response rate of 45.5 percent, which declined by 0.3 points from 2016 and is the lowest since 2004.
 (Visit OPM’s website to learn more about the FEVS methodology.)

-The Best Places to Work rankings also include responses from more than 14,000 additional employees at 12 agencies that were surveyed at the same time and had a response rate of more than 50 percent.
-The Architect of the Capitol, Congressional Budget Office, Consumer Financial Protection Bureau, Federal Deposit Insurance Corporation, Government Accountability Office, Government Publishing Office, Peace Corps, Smithsonian Institution, Millennium Challenge Corporation, Office of the Inspector General at the Tennessee Valley Authority, and the U.S. Army Audit Agency provided data from their own surveys.
-In addition, the rankings incorporate responses from employees of the intelligence community, which conducted its own similar survey but did not report the number of respondents because it is classified.
+The Best Places to Work rankings also include responses from more than 12,000 additional employees at nine agencies that were surveyed at the same time and had a response rate of more than 50 percent.
+The Consumer Financial Protection Bureau, Federal Deposit Insurance Corporation, Government Accountability Office, Peace Corps, Smithsonian Institution, Millennium Challenge Corporation, Office of the Inspector General at the Tennessee Valley Authority, Office of the Inspector General at the United States Postal Service, and the U.S. Army Audit Agency provided data from their own surveys.
+In addition, the rankings incorporate responses from employees at the nation’s intelligence agencies, which conducted a similar survey but did not report the number of respondents because it is classified.

 The OPM data were weighted to represent all federal employees on demographic characteristics such as age, gender, race, supervisory status, agency size and occupation.
 The survey results have a margin of error of plus or minus one percent.